How To Get Legally Married in Aberdeen

 Link to Marriage Registration form here

-You need to submit all these to the Registry office no later than 29 days before the legal bit date.
+You need to submit all these to the Registry office anything from 3 months before your wedding date but no later than 29 days.

 - Original birth certificate